XabierGallardo/ReactJS-Minimalist-Tutorial/README.md

 #What's ReactJS?

-ReactJS is a JavaScript library for create fast Web Apps
+ReactJS is a JavaScript library to create fast Web Apps

-ReactJS is all about creating components for user interfaces (UI)
+ReactJS is all about making components for user interfaces (UI)

 Requires HTML, CSS, JavaScript and ES6 knowledge